rsmith-nl/beammech/README.rst

 cumbersome,though.

-However, in practice I usually deal with cases where E·I (and G·A) vary along the length of the beam, where there may be multiple loads presen and where shear deflection cannot be ignored.
+However, in practice I usually deal with cases where E·I (and G·A) vary along the length of the beam, where there may be multiple loads present and where shear deflection cannot be ignored.
 So I had to calculate my own solutions.
 These programs all followed the same pattern.
 So I decided to separate the re-usable parts and put them in a module.
 That was the birth of beammech.py.

 This software was written with metric units in mind.
 So forces are in N, and lengths in mm.
 A standard Cartesian coordinate system is used, with the x-axis